ddttom/ContentID/docs/usermanual.md

 ## Introduction

 ContentID is a distributed digital identity system for content verification.
-This manual guides you through using the content management interface to create, edit, and manage verified content.
+This manual guides you through using the web-based content management interface to create, edit, and manage verified content.

 ### Key Features